 For most users, upgrading to a newer version of iOS is a good move.
 There have been controversies in the past, where Apple admitted it was slowing down certain iPhone models to preserve battery life, but since this came to light the iOS team has focussed on making the experience better for older devices, with many reporting performance increases after upgrading to iOS 12.

 iOS 13 promises further enhancements to general speed, plus a range of new features and beefed-up security protocols.
-To see what's on offer, and whether you should make the change, read our iOS 13 vs iOS 12 guide.
+To see what's on offer, and whether you should make the change, read our iOS 13 vs iOS 12 guide and read about the best new features in iOS 13 here.

 How can I get iOS 13?